ilalande/next13BoilerPlate/README.md

 ## General information

-This App is a boilerplate using Next13 JS (with App directory), Typescript, SCSS, axios.
+This App is a boilerplate using Next13 JS (with App directory), Typescript, SCSS, axios ans basic styles.

 ## Author